I shall light a candle of

 result that is desired by every higher life form, including all humans and

-God.
+"God" with human dimensions.
 What is this simple outcome?

 This question is seldom if ever asked, and yet the simple answer is one of